French Coffee and Culture

 French coffee roast

-French roast is a regional coffee roasting style.
+French roast coffee is a regional coffee roasting style.
 In the 19th century, dark roast coffee was exceptionally popular.
 French coffee was one of the darkest roasts, and still remains so.
 For French coffee, the coffee beans do not need to be from any specific place, as it’s all in the process of roasting.

 French roast coffee is intense, smoky and bold in flavour.
 During the roasting process, the internal temperature of the coffee beans reaches a very high temperature of 240 degrees Celsius.
 As the colour of the coffee beans begins to darken, more coffee oils appear on the surface.
 That is why French roast coffee beans are a darker brown and covered with oil.